(Last Updated on : 08/11/2019)

-Indian spiritual gurus have set themselves as role models for the masses to follow.
-Whether it was Ramakrishna, Shakaracharya
+Indian Saints are considered to be the manifestations of God.
+They have set themselves as role models for the masses to follow.
+Whether it was Ramakrishna

 or Khwaja Muinud-din Chishti

 , all of them have guided their followers to achieve peace of mind through spirituality.
 Indian saints have adopted simple measures to explain the religious philosophies.
-Most of them adopted the method of telling tales to educate the masses.
-Religion is a way of life in India and the religious leaders acted as true gurus or teachers when they taught their disciples how to follow the right path even while looking after their families.
+Most of them adopted the method of narrating tales to educate the masses.
 Some of the Indian saints, however, propagated renunciation of the worldly affairs to achieve salvation.

 Hindu Saints of India